 The login process for MFA-enabled accounts is also often not suitable for automated processes, even when they're using PowerShell connections that do support MFA, because they can't interact with the MFA prompt and enter the one-time code that is required for login.
 App passwords, which are effectively an MFA-bypass, can solve the issue in some cases.
 But even when the app password is strong and securely stored, the use of app passwords undermines the security goal of requiring MFA in the first place.

 Another solution is to use low-privilege accounts for automated processes.
 For example, if you have a scheduled task that runs a script to check Exchange Online mailboxes for compliance with your organization's requirements for auditing and litigation holds, that task can run using credentials for an account that has been granted the minimum requirement permissions in Exchange (using RBAC), instead of an excessively privileged Global Admin account.

 In cases where a low-privilege account can't be used, you can maintain an admin account that doesn't have MFA-enabled, but keep the account disabled so that it can't be used to login.
 At the times when the account is required for a specific task, you can either:

 - enable the account temporarily, and disable it again when not in use.

 - use Azure Privileged Identity Management (requires Azure AD Premium P2) to enforce MFA when temporarily grant the required permissions, which is a topic for another blog post in future.

 Preparing an Office 365 Tenant for Multi-Factor Authentication

-You can enable MFA for a Global Admin account and use that account to login to the Office 365 admin portal, however there are some additional steps required for Exchange Online and Skype for Business Online to enable modern authentication for client connections.
+You can enable MFA for a Global Admin account and use that account to login to the Office 365 admin portal, however there are some additional steps required to make sure that Exchange Online and Skype for Business Online are enabled for modern authentication for client connections.